 truth table

 Sometimes I want programs to choose what to do based on inputs or conditions, and can make this happen with if statements.
-For example, If I want to know if a person can vote, the conditions could be
+For example, If I want to know if a person can vote, the inputs could be

 • Is the person alive?